intervexual/drawpride/README.md

 * Concentric bézier curves in the style of the Mental Health Flag
 * Concentric infinity symbols in the style of the Autistic Pride Day logo
 * Concentric vees in the style of the varsex flag
-* Concentric tees in the style of the tgirl/tboy flags
 * Concentric rectangles in the style of the kymenic flags
+* Combining horizontal & vertical lines in the style of the Buddhist flag

 Circular shapes:
 * Standard Carpenter intersex flag ring